“The journey is what brings us happiness, not the destination.”

 No matter how much we may want to change the past, we cannot.
 However, we can learn to accept those events and gain insights from them.

-As for the future, you can only plan and hope to create beneficial scenarios.
+And as for the future, you can only plan and hope to create beneficial scenarios.
 The only way you can achieve that is to fully devote yourself to the current task at hand.

 To help you stay present whenever you catch yourself dwelling in the past or fantasizing about the future, ask yourself: